-280 Clock Hours / Approximately 3 Months
+164 Hours / Approximately 2 Months

-Upon successful completion of a program of instruction, the graduate will be awarded a Hemodialysis Certificate provided all financial obligations to the school have been met and a minimum grade point average has been attained.
-Courses in the Certificate in Hemodialysis program are pass / fail courses.
+Upon successful completion of a program of instruction, the graduate will be awarded a Certified Nurse Assistant Certificate provided all financial obligations to the school have been met.
+Courses in the Certificate in Certified Nurse Assistant program are pass / fail courses.
 To pass a course, a student must receive 70% or better.